Harshad-Singh-Rathore/FridgeSnap/README.md

 # About the Project

 FridgeSnap has been developed to assist with the reduction of global food waste.
 FridgeSnap uses image classification and machine learning technologies to generate recipes from user-taken images of singular food items.
 The application currently works on Android devices.
 The applicaiton was developed within the AndroidStudio IDE, using Java and XML for the development of the back-end and the front-end of the app respectively, and Python was used to develop the image classification model that sits behind the application.
+The application can be installed using the code files provided (ensure to install the model file from the provided OneDrive link below) or using the .APK file provided in a OneDrive link within the Usage section of this page.
 Example screens of the application can be seen below:

 ![AppScreens](images/appscreens.jpg)